-Students may use the fitness room with a signed parent consent form and when the athletic trainer, athletic director, or coach is present.
+Students may use the fitness room when the athletic trainer, athletic director, or coach is present.
 For guidance on using any equipment, please see the Athletic Trainer and/or Athletic Director.

 CONTEST PARTICIPATION REGULATION

 Athletes must be in school a minimum of half a day to participate in any athletic event taking place at the end of the school day.